great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_custom_expectations_for_sqlalchemy.rst

     The ``@MetaSqlAlchemyDataset.column_map_expectation`` decorator wraps a custom function with all the business logic required to turn it into a fully-fledged Expectation.
 This spares you the hassle of defining required arguments like ``mostly`` and ``result_format``.
 Your custom function can focus exclusively on the business logic of passing or failing the Expectation.

-    In the simplest case, they could be as simple as one-line lambda functions.
+    In the simplest case, they could be as simple as one-line SQL conditions, expressed using SqlAlchemy.

     .. code-block:: python